 An Air Quality Strategy for Northern Ireland is in preparation and will address air quality through measures aimed at sectors such as farming and road transport.
 A key focus for transport policy in Northern Ireland has been congestion reduction and the encouragement of modal shift away from cars (e.g. Belfast Glider BRT).
-The final strategy will be published following public consultation.
+The final strategy will be published following the public consultation "A Clean Air Strategy for Northern Ireland - Public Discussion Document", which closed in February 2021.
 To date, there are no specific plans to introduce Clean Air Zones in Northern Ireland.

-1 Introduction

-National Retrofit Technology Programmes and Funding Streams
+1.2 National Retrofit Technology Programmes and Funding Streams